 - 14. Hansoku-make - 14.1.
-Any competitor disqualified by Hansoku-make for an action dangerous to the opponent or any unethical action contradictory to the spirit of sport will be disqualified from the entire event (all age groups, on all days) and will lose standing earned in the division in which they were disqualified. - 14.2.
-A competitor disqualified by Hansoku-make for any other reason loses the match but can continue in the repechage round and other divisions of the event. - 15.
-Kiken-gachi - 15.1.
-Any competitor submitting by Kiken-gachi (injury) will not be allowed to resume competition without permission of the medical officer appointed by the tournament organizing committee.
+Any competitor disqualified by Hansoku-make for any unethical action contradictory to the spirit of sport will be disqualified from the entire event (all age groups, on all days) and will lose standing earned in the division in which they were disqualified. - 14.2.
+Any competitor disqualified by Hansoku-make for an action dangerous to the opponent that is not judged unethical action contradictory to the spirit of sport by the tournament director will be disqualified from the specific division and will lose standing earned in the division in which they were disqualified. - 14.3.
+A competitor disqualified by Hansoku-make for any other reason loses the match but can continue in the repechage round and other divisions of the event.
+(Ex: Including accidental wearing of accreditation) - 14.4.
+Tournament director has the final authority to implement the sanction. - 14.5.
+The following form must be filled by the referee and kept on record: